fdps545/MHL/GUI SAD Proj/README.txt

 THINGS STILL NEED TO FIX / REMINDERS FOR ARA

-refresh/Update - every time you edit the details, you have to refresh everything before the changes become visible look at the comments for Form5 add error handling adding misc contacts adding of schools re-adding of grades re-adding of siblings mass deletion vs single entry deletion
+x refresh/Update - every time you edit the details, you have to refresh everything before the changes become visible add error handling adding misc contacts adding of schools x re-adding of grades re-adding of siblings mass deletion vs single entry deletion add class schedule